 That's all there is to it.
 Easy Peasy!
 Now you have a super cute ugly Christmas sweater that is really a shirt!

-This ugly sweater design is so much fun whether you love or hate cats.
-Great for that Ugly Sweater Party or cute enough to wear just cuz it's cute!
+This ugly sweater design is so much fun whether you love or dislike cats.
+Great for that Christmas Party or cute enough to wear just cuz it's cute!